rrrr08/KAGGLE-GOOGLE/README.md

 ## 💡 Solution

-**TTA-1 (The Teacher's Teacher Assistant)** is a multi-agent AI system that acts as a force multiplier for educators.
+**PRASHIKSHAN (The Teacher's Teacher Assistant)** is a multi-agent AI system that acts as a force multiplier for educators.
 It leverages Google's Gemini API to automate the analysis, auditing, and improvement of teaching materials.

 ### Key Features
 - **🤖 Multi-Agent Workflow**: